hanumantharao19/devops_mhr_documents/kubernetes_interview_question.md

 ○ → kubectl rollout history deployment nginx deployment.extensions/nginx

-# Q6.
-What is ETCD?
-Etcd is a distributed key-value store used for coordinating between distributed work.
-So, Etcd stores the configuration data of the Kubernetes cluster, representing the state of the cluster at any given point in time.
 # Q8.
 What do you understand by load balancer in Kubernetes?
 A load balancer is one of the most common and standard ways of exposing service.
 There are two types of load balancer used based on the working environment i.e.
 - Internal Load Balancer